|Nutritional Guidelines (per serving)|

 These glazed parsnips are baked with a wonderful brown sugar glaze.
 A small amount of dry mustard adds to the butter and brown sugar glaze.

-Because they are closely related to parsnips, carrots may be used in this recipe as well.
+Since they are closely related to parsnips, carrots may be used in this recipe as well.

 Toasted walnuts or pecans may be added to the parsnips for some extra flavor and crunch.